tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 When these differences of opinion surface, don't be surprised.
 You will occasionally run into a product manager who freaks out about potential content almost going out to partners before it can be edited/tweaked in a certain way, which actually changes the direction provided by some other group.
 In these scenarios, your role pivots from tech writer to something entirely different: _product aligner_.
 During these moments, your role is to help define and shape the product's story and messaging.

-Rather than inserting yourself any disputes between groups, let the different groups do their own sparring and other hand-to-hand combat.
+Rather than inserting yourself into any disputes between groups, let the different groups do their own sparring and other hand-to-hand combat.
 Your job is mostly just to bring them into the ring together and see who's left standing at the end.

 ### Be aware of engineering myopia {#engineering_myopia}